 It’s clear that companies who have focused on creating unique logos have been more successful in increasing logo recognition, recall, and branding.
 But how can you create a unique logo that accurately represents your brand?

 First, work with a talented logo designer.
-Find a local freelance designer or consider posting your custom logo design project on crowdSPRING – more than 204,000 talented designers from 195 countries help businesses, agencies, and nonprofits with everything from custom logo design, to custom website and graphic design, product design, packaging design, and even naming businesses.
+Find a local freelance designer or consider posting your custom logo design project on crowdspring, where 220,000+ talented designers from 195 countries help businesses, agencies, and nonprofits with everything from custom logo design, to custom website and graphic design, product design, packaging design, and even naming businesses.